alexandrefgs/alexandrefgs/README.md

 <p>
-Olá, sou o Alexandre e bem vindo ao meu GitHub. 👋
+  Hey there, I'm Alexandre, and welcome to my GitHub. 👋

-  🚀 Iniciei minha carreira como Desenvolvedor Web em 2023, enquanto estava cursando Análise e Desenvolvimento de Sistemas na Uniasselvi.
+  🚀 I kicked off my journey as a Web Developer back in 2023, and now I'm cruising through the second semester of ADS at Uniasselvi.

-  😍 Atualmente, estou estudando ASP.NET.
+  😍 Right now, I'm diving into ASP.NET.

-  📖 As vezes me aventuro no Front-end com Angular. 😂
+  📖 Oh, and every now and then, I play around with Angular on the Front-end. 😂
 </p>
 <br>
 <div align="center">